-Your words resonated deeply with how I have been feeling since I left my very conformable corporate job and my long time relationship to take a step back on my life.
-Shortly after that I went on a Vipassana ten day retreat and came out in a weird state of depression, feeling completely helpless, asking myself so many questions about what is the use of anything.
-There are so many unknowns in the equation, that it feels paralyzing.
+Your words resonated deeply with how I have been feeling since I left my very comfortable corporate job and my longtime relationship to take a step back from my life.
+Shortly after that, I went on a Vipassana 10-day retreat and came out in a weird state of depression, feeling completely helpless and asking myself so many questions about what is the use of anything.
+There are so many unknowns in the equation that it feels paralyzing.

-The approach towards helplessness (and its twin anxiety) is the same.
+The approach towards helplessness (and its twin: anxiety) is the same.
 We need to learn to tolerate these feelings.
 It is always there, right behind the surface.
 We have all learned to mask it.
-Incessant thinking is on top of the list of self medicating and numbing behavior.
-It is how we attempt to defend ourselves against the overwhelm of life.
+Incessant thinking is on top of the list of self-medicating and numbing behavior.
+It is how we attempt to defend ourselves against being overwhelmed with life.

 Have compassion with yourself.
 Celebrate how far you have come already.
 The depression and paralysis are part and parcel of deep transitions.
 The paralysis can actually be helpful for a spell, as it can stop us from jumping back in with both feet before we are ready or feel guided.
 No need to isolate or go through this by yourself.
 If the feelings are overwhelming, get expert help as you cross this bridge into a life that truly feeds you.